MetaMask/action-create-release-pr/README.md

 Run `yarn test` to run the tests once.
 To run tests on file changes, run `yarn test:watch`.

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

+### Releasing

+The project follows the same release process as the other GitHub Actions in the MetaMask organization.
+The GitHub Actions [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) are used to automate the release process; see those repositories for more information about how they work.

+1. Choose a release version.

+   - The release version should be chosen according to SemVer.
+Analyze the changes to see whether they include any breaking changes, new features, or deprecations, then choose the appropriate SemVer version.
+See [the SemVer specification](https://semver.org/) for more information.

+2. If this release is backporting changes onto a previous release, then ensure there is a major version branch for that version (e.g. `1.x` for a `v1` backport release).

+   - The major version branch should be set to the most recent release with that major version.
+For example, when backporting a `v1.0.2` release, you'd want to ensure there was a `1.x` branch that was set to the `v1.0.1` tag.

+3. Trigger the [`workflow_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event [manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) for the `Create Release Pull Request` action to create the release PR.

+   - For a backport release, the base branch should be the major version branch that you ensured existed in step 2.
+For a normal release, the base branch should be the main branch for that repository (which should be the default value).
+   - This should trigger the [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) workflow to create the release PR.

+4. Update the changelog to move each change entry into the appropriate change category ([See here](https://keepachangelog.com/en/1.0.0/#types) for the full list of change categories, and the correct ordering), and edit them to be more easily understood by users of the package.

+   - Generally any changes that don't affect consumers of the package (e.g. lockfile changes or development environment changes) are omitted.
+Exceptions may be made for changes that might be of interest despite not having an effect upon the published package (e.g. major test improvements, security improvements, improved documentation, etc.).
+   - Try to explain each change in terms that users of the package would understand (e.g. avoid referencing internal variables/concepts).
+   - Consolidate related changes into one change entry if it makes it easier to explain.
+   - Run `yarn auto-changelog validate --rc` to check that the changelog is correctly formatted.

+5. Review and QA the release.

+   - If changes are made to the base branch, the release branch will need to be updated with these changes and review/QA will need to restart again.
+As such, it's probably best to avoid merging other PRs into the base branch while review is underway.

+6. Squash & Merge the release.

+   - This should trigger the [`action-publish-release`](https://github.com/MetaMask/action-publish-release) workflow to tag the final release commit and publish the release on GitHub.
+Since this repository is a GitHub Action, this completes the release process.
+     - Note that the shorthand major version tag is automatically updated when the release PR is merged.
+See [`publish-release.yml`](https://github.com/MetaMask/action-create-release-pr/blob/main/.github/workflows/publish-release.yml) for details.